Central and Peripheral Nervous System Effects

 Patients with hepatic impairment metabolize metronidazole slowly, with resultant accumulation of metronidazole in the plasma.
-FLAGYL ER tablets should not be administered to patients with severe (Child-Pugh C) hepatic impairment unless it is deemed that the benefits outweigh the risks in these patients.
-For patients with mild to moderate hepatic impairment, no dosage adjustment is needed.
-Patients with hepatic impairment who receive the usual recommended dose of FLAGYL ER tablets should be monitored for metronidazole associated adverse events (see CLINICAL PHARMACOLOGY and DOSAGE AND ADMINISTRATION).
+For patients with severe hepatic impairment (Child-Pugh C), a reduced dose of FLAGYL is recommended.
+For patients with mild to moderate hepatic impairment, no dosage adjustment is needed but these patients should be monitored for metronidazole associated adverse events (see CLINICAL PHARMACOLOGY and DOSAGE AND ADMINISTRATION).

 Patients with end-stage renal disease may excrete metronidazole and metabolites slowly in the urine, resulting in significant accumulation of metronidazole metabolites.
 Monitoring for metronidazole associated adverse events is recommended (see CLINICAL PHARMACOLOGY).